-David Brunwin was elected Chair of Governors for September 2018 - 2019.
-This year has been challenging financially and the Governing Body have been closely involved in monitoring the budget and in planning the budget for the next 3 years.
+David Brunwin was elected Chair of Governors for September 2019-2020.
+Again, this year has been challenging financially exacerbated by the Covid lockdown.
+The Governing Body have been closely involved in monitoring the budget and in planning the budget for the next 3 years.

-The particular challenge this year was managing the Academy's tight annual budget including a very low carry forward figure.
-Monthly income and expenditure reports were produced and studied in detail on a monthly basis between the Business Manager and Head Teacher.
-They were also studied closely at each Finance and General Purposes Committee meeting and discussions shared with the Board of Trustees.
-This ensure effective oversight of funds.
+Monthly income and expenditure reports were produced and studies in detail on a monthly basis between the Business Manager and Headteacher.
+They were also studied at each Finance and General Purposes Committee meeting and discussions shared with the Board of Trustees.
+This ensures effective oversight of funds.